Russians used social media to stir divisions on U.S. energy policy: lawmakers

 A specialist on energy and foreign policy said the postings likely had little influence on U.S. energy markets.

-“It’s almost impossible to change U.S. energy policy through a social media campaign,” said Brenda Shaffer, a professor at Georgetown University, “a campaign would have to affect both the state and federal levels to be effective.”
+“It’s almost impossible to change U.S. energy policy through a social media campaign,” said Brenda Shaffer, a professor at Georgetown University,“a campaign would have to affect both the state and federal levels to be effective.”

-Trump has called investigations into possible cooperation between his presidential campaign and Russians a political “witch hunt.”
+Trump has called investigations into possible cooperation between his presidential campaign and Russians a political“witch hunt.”

 “To ignore known meddling in the very foundation of our democracy while focusing solely on Russia’s influence on the U.S. energy market, a market that is currently booming, seems irresponsible at best,” said Representative Eddie Bernice Johnson, the top Democrat on the science committee.

-Naomi Ages, a climate campaign director at Greenpeace, said Smith was “ignoring the very real threats of election interference and climate change to once again waste taxpayer money muddying the waters.”
+Naomi Ages, a climate campaign director at Greenpeace, said Smith was“ignoring the very real threats of election interference and climate change to once again waste taxpayer money muddying the waters.”

 Reporting by Timothy Gardner; editing by Grant McCool